top of page

 Every client has specific needs because each job application, industry, and situation is different.
 Generally, clients typically require 3 to 5 coaching sessions to make significant progress in their interview skills and ability to present themselves effectively.
 Sometimes, significantly more sessions are required.

-This includes not only how they organize their thoughts and express themselves but also their mindset about the job opportunity in front of them and their overall career and skills.
+This includes not only how they organise their thoughts and express themselves but also their mindset about the job opportunity in front of them and their overall career and skills.

 The mindset is one of the key aspects when it comes to interview preparation.
 If your mind is in the right place, your confidence will be high going into the interview.